Battle of the Mỹ Chánh Line: Battle

 Trưởng arranged for the Direct Air Support Center at Da Nang Air Base to move forward to Huế and a fire support coordination center (FSCC) was colocated to coordinate artillery, naval and air support.
 Trưởng established priority targets for air support as: 1.
 130mm guns: 2. tanks; 3. smaller artillery; and 4. trucks.
 In addition U.S. air power spent the first week of May destroying abandoned equipment along Highway 1 and at Firebase Nancy and destroying 45 bridges north of Mỹ Chánh.
-The 130mm guns proved especially difficult as they were well deployed, making it difficult for the observers to get a fix on firing positions.
+The 130 mm guns proved especially difficult as they were well deployed, making it difficult for the observers to get a fix on firing positions.
 Due to the SA-7 antiaircraft missile threat, airborne Forward Air Controllers (FACs), forced to fly above 9,500 ft, could not readily spot enemy gun flashes.
 The PAVN guns had no more than two platoons (two to four guns) in any one position.
 These were spread all over the northwest portion of Quảng Trị Province.
 As FACs flew over suspected PAVN gun positions, the guns would cease firing and another platoon would open up from a different sector, linked by an efficient communications network.

+After having overrun Firebase Bastogne and Firebase Checkmate at the end of April, on 5 May the PAVN 324B Division attempted to continue their advance down Route 547 towards Huế and in two clashes 2 mi west and southwest of Firebase Birmingham, 39 PAVN and two ARVN were killed.

 On 8 May the 2nd Airborne Brigade arrived at Huế and came under the operational control of the VNMC.
 With increasing forces available, Trưởng planned a series of limited objective attacks and raids to provide the South Vietnamese time to prepare for their counteroffensive and keep the PAVN off balance.
 The South Vietnamese gave the code name Song Than (Tidal Wave) to these operations.
 The first operation named Song Than 5-72 was to be a helicopter raid against PAVN positions in the Hải Lăng District southeast of Quảng Trị.